 The human sections are by far the most fun.
 You are given a Bionic Commando style rope gun in these sections which allows you to swing between platforms and it controls very well.
 What will annoy is again the number of enemies that will swarm on you and take you out.
 Your not without defence, however, as you're also given a gun and later a bazooka, which will make easy pickings of most enemies.

 This is an often overlooked game that is very entertaining.
 If you can look past its flaws and the occasionally unfair difficulty, you're in for a treat.

 The Mega Drive / Genesis also received a Lost World game from SEGA.
 An arcade port would be out of the question for the 16bit console, so a whole new game was created.

 Developer Appaloosa eschewed the platformer and seemingly took notes from Ocean's previous attempts.
-This is a top-down shooter with the odd first person level thrown in.
-Being released late in the consoles lifespan, the levels do look very good if nothing else.
-Each stage has several mission which are given to you though e-mail messages.
-They are essentially fetch quests with the odd rescue mission and target to blow up.
+This is a top-down shooter with the odd first-person level thrown in.
+Being released late in the console's lifespan, the levels do look very good if nothing else.
+Each stage has several missions which are given to you through e-mail messages.
+They are essentially fetch-quests with the odd rescue mission and target to blow up.

-Unlike Ocean's attempt to recreate Wolfenstein 3D, these play more like an on rails shooter.
-You chase - or are chase by - various dinosaurs in an attempt to trap them.
+Unlike Ocean's attempt to recreate Wolfenstein 3D, these play more like an on-rails shooter.
+You chase - or are chased by - various dinosaurs in an attempt to trap them.
 Not only are these section spectacular to look at, but they are also incredibly exciting.
 It's just a shame you have to complete four missions per level before you can play them.